-Mrs. Rosario Côté lodged free of charge in her home, for 25 years, the office of the two journals.
-As the Movement developed, a more roomy place was needed.
-A piece of land was purchased in Rougemont, 55 kilometres southeast of Montreal, Que.
-(A few days after the purchase, it was found out that the patron saint of Rougemont's Roman Catholic parish was Saint Michael!)
+Mrs Rosario Côté housed the Journal's offices in her home, during 25 years.
+As the Movement expanded, more room was needed.
+A piece of land was purchased in Saint Michel de Rougemont, 55 kilometers southeast of Montreal.
 Volunteer workers were called upon to build the new headquarters.
-And it is Dollard Leclerc, a building contractor and a full-time apostle of Louis Even's Movement at the time, who carried out the construction, under the delightful eye of Louis Even and the competent administration of Mrs. Gilberte Côté-Mercier.
-In December of 1962, Louis Even entered into the new headquarters of his Movement, to continue the struggle against the financiers.
-He called this edifice the “House of Saint Michael”.
-Louis Even's wife had died at the beginning of the same month.
+Dollard Leclerc, a building contractor, then a full-time apostle of the Movement, supervised the construction, under Louis Even's delighted eyes and the competent administration of Mrs. Gilberte Côté-Mercier.
+In December of 1962, Louis Even moved into his Movement's new headquarters dedicated to Saint Michael, to continue the struggle against the financiers.
+Louis Even's wife died earlier that month.
 She was buried in Rougemont's cemetery.

-In 1965, Louis Even became seriously ill, and it kept him bedridden for three long months.
+In 1965, Louis Even became seriously ill and he remained bedridden for three long months.
 He was 80 years old.
-Gilberte Côté-Mercier relieved him from editing the journal, and looked after it herself, in spite of her many other jobs.
-Back on his feet, Louis Even continued to write up articles for Michael and Vers Demain, and to make conferences throughout the country.
+Gilberte Côté-Mercier took over as editor of the journal despite her many other duties.
+Back on his feet, Louis Even continued to write articles for Michael and Vers Demain, and kept on giving conferences throughout the country.

-In 1968, after 65 years of “exile”, so to speak, Louis Even, at 83 years of age, returned to France for the first time, not as a tourist, but to hold a conference tour and to bring the light of Social Credit to his fellow countrymen.
-He was accompanied by Mrs. Côté-Mercier and by Gérard Mercier.
+In 1968, after 65 years of what could be called an exile, Louis Even, at 83 years of age, returned to France for the first time, not as a tourist, but to hold a conference tour and to bring the light of Social Credit to his fellow countrymen.
+He was accompanied by Mrs Côté-Mercier and by Gérard Mercier.
 A general strike in France prevented them from holding their meetings.
-They went back in 1969, and that time, a Social Credit circle was established in France, and it developed very well with the passing years.
+They went back in 1969, and this time, a Social Credit circle was established in France, and it has kept growing ever since.

-In April of 1970, at 85 years of age, Louis Even and his two invaluable collaborators took a flight to Brazil to go and plant the seed of Social Credit in that country.
+In April of 1970, at 85 years of age, Louis Even and his two invaluable companions flew to Brazil to plant the seeds of Social Credit in that country.

 A printing press

-After a life of complete devotion to the service of God and neighbour, Louis Even passed away at the age of 89 years and six months, on September 27, 1974, to go and celebrate in heaven, two days later, September 29, the great Archangel Saint Michael, the patron of his Movement.
+After a life of complete devotion to the service of God and neighbor, Louis Even passed away at the age of 89 years and six months, on September 27, 1974.
+In Heaven, he would celebrate two days later on September 29, the great Archangel, Saint Michael, his Movement's Patron Saint.

 Louis Even was the man who changed the course of our lives.
-We pay him a tender homage, and we carry on with his Work, under the competent management of his two greatest collaborators: Gilberte Côté-Mercier and Gérard Mercier.
+We pay a tender homage to him, and we carry on with his Work.